davidbhr/CompactionAnalyzer/README.md

 Further scripts `CompactionAnalysis_empty_collagen.py` & `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random allignement and artifiacl data with random allignement.

-In each script we start to import all necessary functions by using
+We start to import all necessary functions in these scripts using

 ```python
 from CompactionAnalyzer.CompactionFunctions import *